aki-anz/Jupiter-Business-App/README.md

 ### Single Page Application

-The app is a SPA which excels in building rich user interface with many features, and it heavily relies on the usage of Javascript and is exposed to web API and derives its logic from the browser more than traditional Multi Page Applications.
+The app is a SPA which excels in building rich user interface with many features, and it heavily relies on the usage of Javascript and web APIs, and they require more Javascript functions than multi page apps.

-This helps our app to be more interactive, and have much better user experience than MPAs are capable of, instead of serving read-only content that users may have little interest in.
+This helps our app to be more interactive, and have a much better user experience than MPAs, instead of serving read-only content that users may have little chance to perform more complex actions on, such as scrolling through maps, or browsing different routes of the same page.

+Hence, this app is a better alternative than static websites and MPAs due to its speed and interaction.
+Users can get mobile-like experience in our app, like those in native mobile apps, and there is no page reload needed, as it is a SPA.

 ### React-Router-Dom